entropiccode/legends_za_item_codes/README.md

 00000000 00000000 00000000
 ```

 The following will put the '990x Rare Candy' and '990x Exp.
-Candy XL' codes into a sub folder called "XP/Leveling Items" in the cheat menu.
+Candy XL' codes into a sub folder called "XP/Leveling Items" in the cheat menu. **This does not work on emulators**.

 ## Credits
 [Stoned](https://gbatemp.net/members/stoned.347253/) - Created the original known-good item codes that these item codes are based on.